 The Reverend Daniel Cranley was ordained in the Diocese of Niagara in 2014 and joined our community of Transfiguration in October 2017.
 He served as a Hospital Spiritual Care Resident at the University Health Network before becoming Pastoral Associate at St. Christopher’s in Burlington, where he spent much of his time in Long Term Care Homes, hospitals, and people’s homes extending spiritual and pastoral care and connection.
 From St. Christopher’s he was appointed priest-in-charge at Transfig.
 These experiences and training have driven and established in him a relationally-based ministry (“following Jesus, historical and incarnate, is all about relationship, knowing and being known, loving and being loved”).

 Dan is a long-distance runner and loves anything outdoors (camping, hiking, picnicking); he also enjoys a pint or a good cup of coffee, and, last but not least, he has a grumpy, grey cat named Moby and a lively springer spaniel named Séamus.

 Director of Music Ministry &

 Little Lambs Community Organizer

 Kris is an accomplished musician and artist with a background in Social Work.
 Kris completed her Grade 9 Piano through the Royal Conservatory of Music before heading off to Toronto for her undergraduate studies, where she graduated with a B.A. in Human Services and a Diploma with High Honours in Social Service Work.
-Kris is currently a part-time Masters of Divinity student at Regis College through the University of Toronto.
+Kris is currently enrolled part-time in an MPS in Spirituality and Psychotherapy at Emmanuel College through the University of Toronto.

-Outside of her roles as Director of Music Ministry and Little Lambs Community Organizer, Kris can be found moving and showing her art around the GTA, playing flag-football with the TGFL, or spending time with her very own modern family: sons, Mylo and Dexter, and co-parents, Alex and Philip. #lovewins
+Outside of her roles as Director of Music Ministry and Little Lambs Community Organizer, Kris can be found moving and showing her art around the GTA, playing flag-football with the TGFL, or spending time with her wonderful little modern family. #lovewins